- Rent Control / Increase Limitations. North Dakota state landlords can raise rent only after the lease has ended.

 Laws Regarding Late Fees

 North Dakota does not legislate late fees.
-However, late fees should be disclosed within the lease agreement.
+Late fee information should be in the lease agreement.

 North Dakota has not legislated rent control.
-The state preempts the ability of local municipalities to enact, maintain, or enforce any ordinance intended to control the amount of rent charged for leasing private property (North Dakota Statute 47 16).
+The state preempts the ability of local municipalities to enact, maintain, or enforce any ordinance intended to control the amount of rent charged for leasing private property.
+(N.D.
+Stat. § 47-16)